-DAS LEI's organisational structure reflects the three lines of defence principles with key functions operating as essential components of the system of governance:
+As set out in the below diagram, DAS LEI's organisational structure reflects the three lines of defence principles with key functions operating as essential components of the system of governance:

 - Three lines of defence: facilitates clarity of responsibilities based on appropriate segregation of duties.
-An overview is shown below. - Key Functions: The DAS UK structure includes four separate key functions: Risk; Compliance; Actuarial and Internal Audit ("IA"), all of which have documented roles and responsibilities which align to SII and the SIMR requirements.
+An overview is shown below. - Key Functions: DAS LEI has four separate key functions: Risk; Compliance; Actuarial and Internal Audit ("IA"), all of which have documented roles and responsibilities which align to SII and the SMCR requirements.

-The DAS UK Holdings Board is ultimately responsible for risk management within DAS UK, and is supported through advice provided by the Risk Committee.
-The system of governance is formally defined within the DAS UK Holdings Governance Manual with additional information shown below.
+The DAS LEI Board is ultimately responsible for risk management within DAS LEI, and is supported with advice provided by the Risk Committee.
+The system of governance is formally defined within the DAS UK Holdings Governance Manual.